- Celebrating Fifty

 Important changes to the 2020-21 School Year Calendar

 During a special Board meeting held on Wednesday, July 15, our Board of Trustees approved a modified 2020-21 School Year Calendar.
-The 2020-21 School year will now begin on Thursday, September 3rd.
+The 2020-21 School year will now begin on Tuesday, September 8th.
+As stated throughout the pandemic, the safety of our students and staff is paramount and after careful consideration, we are opting for a student staggered entry to occur from September 8th to September 11th.
+This allows all of us, additional time to refine our plan and prepare further.
 Educators and Support Staff will be in schools on Monday, August 31st, until Wednesday, September 2nd.
 These days will be used for Professional Learning and finalizing school health and safety measures.
 Please see the revised Elementary and Secondary School Calendars.

 Preparations for Fall